Last Modified: April 7, 2020

 c.
 Instructions.
 If HubSpot believes that an Instruction of Customer infringes European Data Protection Laws (where applicable), it will inform Customer without delay.

 d.
 Notification and Objection to New Sub-Processors.
-HubSpot will notify Customer of any changes to Sub-processors by updating the Sub-Processors Page and will give Customer the opportunity to object to the engagement of the new Sub-Processor on reasonable grounds relating to the protection of Personal Data within 30 days after updating the Sub-Processors Page.
+HubSpot will notify Customer of any changes to Sub-processors by updating Annex 4 to this DPA and will give Customer the opportunity to object to the engagement of the new Sub-Processor on reasonable grounds relating to the protection of Personal Data within 30 days after updating Annex 4 to this DPA.
 If Customer does notify HubSpot of such an objection, the parties will discuss Customer's concerns in good faith with a view to achieving a commercially reasonable resolution.
 If no such resolution can be reached, HubSpot will, at its sole discretion, either not appoint the new Sub-Processor, or permit Customer to suspend or terminate the affected Subscription Service in accordance with the termination provisions of the Agreement without liability to either party (but without prejudice to any fees incurred by Customer prior to suspension or termination).

 e.
 Data Protection Impact Assessments and Consultation with Supervisory Authorities.
 To the extent that the required information is reasonably available to HubSpot, and Customer does not otherwise have access to the required information, HubSpot will provide reasonable assistance to Customer with any data protection impact assessments, and prior consultations with supervisory authorities or other competent data privacy authorities to the extent required by European Data Protection Laws.